-RUBBER STAMP FACSIMILE SIGNATURES 8082
+FACSIMILE SIGNATURES 8082

-(Revised 7/1979)
+(Revised 04/2021)

-Departments may be authorized to use rubber stamp facsimile signatures for check signing.
-Departments considering this method of check signing should contact the Department of Finance, Fiscal Systems and Consulting Unit, for authorization.
-Precautions must be taken to prevent the unauthorized use of rubber stamped signatures.
-When the stamps are not in use, they should be locked in a secure place with the key in the custody of the person authorized to sign checks.

 Content moved from 8001.3, 04/2021:

-In accordance with Section 5501 Government Code, every authorized officer when facsimile signature is used on any instrument of payment shall file his manual signature, certified by him under oath, with the Secretary of State.
+Per Government Code section 5500, a facsimile signature means the reproduction by engraving, imprinting, stamping or other means of the manual signature of an authorized individual.
+Government Code section 5501 requires that every authorized individual who uses a facsimile signature on any payment instrument will file their manual signature, certified by them under oath, with the Secretary of State.

-It is the agency's responsibility to ensure that adequate safeguards are taken to preclude improper or unauthorized use of facsimile signature.
-(See SAM Sections 8080, 8081, and 8082.)
+It is the agency's/department’s responsibility to ensure that adequate safeguards are taken to prevent improper or unauthorized use of facsimile signature.

 Content moved from 8001.4, 04/2021:

-Agencies shall destroy the facsimile signature plate upon the departure of the particular authorized officer.
-Two persons, exclusive of the individual whose signature is involved, shall witness and sign an acknowledgment of the destruction.
-One copy shall be given to the departing officer and one shall be retained and filed by the agency.
+Agencies/departments will destroy the facsimile signature plate upon the departure of the particular authorized individual.
+Two persons, exclusive of the individual whose signature is involved, will witness and sign an acknowledgment of the destruction.
+One copy shall be given to the departing individual and one shall be retained and filed by the agency/department.

-Agencies shall use any convenient method of destruction.
-Suggested methods for signature plate destruction are to saw in half or hammer or file imprint down.
+Agencies/departments will use any convenient method to destroy signature plates.
 For rubber stamps, the imprint should be removed from the stamp and cut with scissors.

+Agencies/departments may be authorized to use rubber stamp facsimile signatures for check signing.
+Agencies/departments considering this method of check signing should contact the Department of Finance, Fiscal Systems and Consulting Unit, for authorization.
+Precautions must be taken to prevent the unauthorized use of rubber stamped signatures.
+When the stamps are not in use, they will be locked in a secure place with the key in the custody of the person authorized to sign checks.